Makkuskqa/technical-essay-in-jupiter/README.md

 - Create python3 virtualenvironment for this project

 # 1. Connect to postgres DB with SDK tools
--restored db files
+- restored db files
--transfered content to a new db
+- transfered content to a new db
--connected to a new database
+- connected to a new database

 # 2. Analyzing data in Pandas
 Created 8 Reports in "Analyze_Data_withPandas.ipynb" in the end